Welcome to the most

 1950-

-After marrying Doris McConnell on 7/22/50 in York, SC and being married
+7/22/50 in York, SC and being married for only three weeks,

-for only three weeks, Fireball at the young age of 21 years old, won
+Fireball at the young age of 21 years old, won his first NASCAR race

-his first NASCAR race at Hillsboro, NC on August 13, 1950 in onl
+at Hillsboro, NC on August 13, 1950 and finished second to Bill

-Rexford in his rookie season.
+Rexford in the points standing in his rookie season.

 (L to R) 20 yr. old Fireball, Red Byron and Johnny Mantz